suizokukan/wisteria/ROADMAP.md

 * encode/decode > transcode
 * vérifier la qualité du code avec pylint.

+[DONE] task-331

+Fixed minor glitches in the code with the help of Pylint.

+    * fixed minor glitches in the code with the help of Pylint.

+    * tests: 7 tests ok out of 7
+    * Pylint: 10/10

 [DONE] task-330

 Improved code readibility: 'dataobj_name' > 'data_name' as everywhere else in